-- 1. Appraisal Ideas in a Country or Tradition of your choice - 2.
-Appraisal ideas of an author of your choice

-- 3. A specific method of appraisal - 4.
+- 1. Selection and/or acquisition ideas in a Country or Tradition of your choice - 2.
+Selection and/or acquisition ideas of an author or a current of thinking of your choice - 3.
+A specific method of appraisal for selection and/or acquisition - 4.
 Documentation strategies or documentation plans - 5.
-Acquisition of archives of individuals, or organizations - 6.
+Acquisition of archives of individuals, communities or organizations - 6.
 Influential ideas/authors in a specific time period or on a specific matter - 7.
-Comparison of appraisal practices between two countries (e.g. Canada and Netherlands) - 8.
-Theory and practice of appraisal at a National Archives or any other institution in any country - 9.
-Appraisal of business records or of the records of a specific type of organization - 10.
-Reappraisal and deaccessioning - 11.
-Post-custodialism and outsourcing
+Comparison of appraisal for selection and/or acquisition practices between two countries (e.g. Canada and Netherlands) - 8.
+Theory and practice of appraisal for selection and/or acquisition at a National Archives or any other institution in any country - 9.
+Appraisal for selection and/or acquisition of business records or of the records of a specific type of organization - 10.
+Reappraisal and/or deaccessioning - 11.
+Post-custodialism and/or outsourcing